 The Urology Residency Program at The New York Presbyterian Hospital-Weill Cornell Medicine is dedicated to training future leaders in urology across the domains of clinical practice, research, and policy.
 We instill the principles essential for outstanding patient care, technical innovation and scientific inquiry, and provide an educational foundation that prepares our residents for both the current landscape of urology and to shape the future of the field.
 We are committed to a rigorous academic program with a diverse team designed to provide compassionate, collaborative, and equitable care and reduce disparities across our workforce and the patients we serve.

 Educational opportunities for the residents have been enhanced by our 30 full-time faculty members.
-Dr. Scott David (Assistant Professor) has primary responsibility for resident supervision in the ambulatory setting, working together with Residency Program Director, Dr. Richard Lee.
-The Department of Urology supports a training program of 21 residents, having been recently approved by the ACGME for 4 residents per PGY level.
+The Department of Urology supports a training program of 22 residents, having been approved by the ACGME for 4 residents per PGY level.
 The training consists of 4 years as an Assistant Resident Surgeon, 1 year of designated Research, and a final year as Chief Resident.

 New York City offers a diverse culture with a variety of exciting attractions, events, and gatherings.
 Compromised of the five boroughs, Manhattan, Brooklyn, Queens, Staten Island, and the Bronx, New York’s residents can choose from an assortment of commuting options including the MTA, NYC Ferry, Yellow Taxis, and Citi Bikes.
 Visit iconic sites such as the Empire State Building and Times Square, cross the Brooklyn Bridge, explore the Downtown Seaport, or take a run in Central Park.
 New York City is always packed with fun activities to enjoy in your free time.